hellojwilde/energetic-ai/website/docs/intro.md

 # Introduction

-EnergeticAI makes it easy to run AI models in [serverless functions](key-concepts/serverless.md).
+⚡️ **EnergeticAI makes it easy to use open-source AI models in your app.**

-It's a distribution of TensorFlow.js optimized for serverless functions:
+It's a distribution of TensorFlow.js optimized for [serverless functions](key-concepts/serverless.md):

 - **Small module size** (~3 MB vs. 146 MB - 513 MB for stock TensorFlow.js)
 - **Fast cold-start inference** (~50 ms vs. 2000+ ms for stock TensorFlow.js)
 - **Incredible ease-of-use** (pre-trained models for common cases)

-It's intended to be a condensed replacement for TensorFlow.js, so you can use it with much existing code and models.
+It's intended to be a condensed replacement for TensorFlow.js, so you can typically use it with existing code and models.

 ## Getting Started